What is Trailing Stop Loss Levels Indicator? - Trailing Stop Loss Levels Indicator

 Uptrend

-In a downwards trend the stop loss levels will trail above the currency price this two levels can be used to set these levels.
-As the price drops further these levels will continue to drop lower & follow the price lower.
+In a downwards trend the stoploss order levels will trail above the currency price this two levels can be used to set these levels.
+As the price drops further these levels will continue to drop lower & follow the market price lower.
 An exit signal is generated when the price crosses above these levels.

 Downtrend

-When price starts to retrace these levels won't retrace but will remain at their levels, this will mean at some point the trade will be liquidated by trailing stop loss.
+When price starts to retrace these levels will not retrace but will remain at their levels, this will mean at some point the trade will be liquidated by trailing stoploss order.